Install and Configure Caching-Only DNS Server in RHEL/CentOS 7

 Conclusion

-By following the steps outlined in this article, you have successfully installed and configured a caching-only DNS server on your RHEL/CentOS 7 system.
-The caching functionality improves DNS lookup performance by storing frequently accessed domain name resolutions, reducing network latency and enhancing overall browsing experience.
-You can now enjoy the benefits of faster DNS resolution and improved network efficiency.
+By following these steps, you have successfully installed and configured a caching-only DNS server on RHEL/CentOS 7.
+The caching functionality improves DNS lookup performance by storing frequently accessed domain resolutions, reducing network latency and enhancing overall browsing experience.
+Proper security configuration and monitoring ensure your DNS server operates efficiently and securely.

 Kickstart Your Career